eclipse-threadx/rtos-docs/rtos-docs/netx-duo/chapter3.md

 - Management of the registration and deregistration processes for a domain, as well as handling the indications of these events.

 ### Multiple vlan registration protocol (MVRP)
+The Multiple VLAN Registration Protocol (MVRP) is a protocol that provides dynamic VLAN registration service.
+It is an MRP (Multiple Registration Protocol) application that makes use of MRP Attribute Declaration (MAD) and MRP Attribute Propagation (MAP) to provide common state machine descriptions and attribute propagation mechanisms.
+MVRP provides a mechanism for dynamic maintenance of the contents of Dynamic VLAN Registration Entries for each VLAN and propagates the information they contain to other Bridges.
+This information allows MVRP-aware devices to dynamically establish and update their knowledge of the set of VLANs that currently have active members, and through which Ports those members can be reached.
+In MVRP module of NetxDuo, following functionalities are provided to SRP/MRP components:
+- Initialization of an MVRP instance.
+- Parsing and packing of MRP Data Units (MRPDUs).
+- Process the join or leave a VLAN request command from SRP, and trigger the corresponding VLAN registration or deregistration process.
+- Handling of indications for a stream's registration and deregistration events from MRP.

 ### Multiple registration protocol (MRP)
+The Multiple Registration Protocol (MRP) is a protocol that provides dynamic registration and deregistration of attributes in a network.
+It is used to manage resources in a network, such as VLANs, multicast addresses, and streams.
+MRP operates uses a common state machine and attribute propagation mechanisms to provide a consistent view of the network resources.
+MRP is used by other protocols, such as MVRP (Multiple VLAN Registration Protocol) and MSRP (Multiple Stream Registration Protocol), to provide dynamic registration of VLANs and streams, respectively.

+In MRP module of NetxDuo, following functionalities are provided to MRP applications:
+- Provide the interface of MRP initialization.
+- Maintaining state machine for MRP applications.
+- Process the event triggered by receiving different MRP messages.
+- Receiveing the message from ethernet, and destribute the MRP messages to the corresponding MRP applications.
+- Handle the timer event for MRP applications.